asifulhassan1706/Aws-Project/02. Automated-Image-Processing-and-Content-Delivery-on-AWS/README.md

-# Serverless Image Processing Pipeline with AWS
+# Automated Image Processing and Content Delivery on AWS

 This guide walks you through building a serverless image processing pipeline using AWS services: